 I had heard of the prairie horse-fly, but was not aware that it would be so very annoying and even tormenting to our horses.
 Its bite is like the thrust of the point of a lancet, and when the fly is surfeited, or is brushed off, the blood immediately gushes out.
-When the caravan is in close company, there being about two hundred horses and mules, the number of the flies are so divided that they are more tolerable; but when for any purpose a horse is separated from the company, he is severely bitten by them.
-On one occasion, when I rode forward to find a crossing place over a deep muddy stream of water, they came around my horse in such swarms that he became frantic, and I was obliged to return in full speed.
+When the caravan is in close company, there being about two hundred horses and mules, the number of the flies are so divided that they are more tolerable: but when for any purpose a horse is separated from the company, he is severely bitten by them.
+On one occasion, when I rode forward to find a crossing place over a deep, muddy stream of water, they came around my horse in such swarms that he became frantic, and I was obliged to return in full speed.
 I have no doubt that a horse left alone in the season of these flies would be killed by them.

 The next day, we journeyed as usual, and about noon arrived at the Forks of the Platte.
 We saw a large herd of buffalo, from which we obtained a good supply of excellent meat.
-These animals, with their shaggy shoulders, neck, and heads, make a very majestic appearance, and if their natures were unknown, would be terrific.
-But they are timid and inoffensive, showing no disposition to injure any person, except in self-defense when wounded and closely pursued.
+These animals, with their shaggy shoulders, neck, and heads, present a very majestic appearance, and if their natures were unknown, would be terriffic.
+But they are timid and inoffensive, showing no disposition to injure any person, except in self-defence, when wounded and closely pursued.
 Their strength is great; and, although they look clumsy, they run very swiftly.
 It requires a horse of more than ordinary speed, to outrun them for any considerable time.

 The section of country about the Forks of the Platte is very pleasant, without any high mountains in sight; but at a distance beyond the widely extended rich bottom lands, bluffs of various forms present a picturesque scenery.
-The entire absence of forests in the large space of country around, is a deficiency which cannot be easily remedied; but probably forest trees might be cultivated to advantage. highly probable that mineral coal will be found here as well as upon the prairies in the western states?
-We found no wood yesterday, nor to-day, and probably shall not for some days to come; and therefore we have been under the necessity of making our fires with the dry dung of the buffalo.
-The most thoroughly weather-beaten is selected, and proves to be a better substitute for common fuel than we had anticipated.
+The entire want of forests in a large space of country around, is a desideratum which cannot be easily supplied; but probably forest trees might be cultivated to advantage.
+Is it not highly probable that mineral coal will be found here as well as upon the prairies in the western states?
+We found no wood yesterday, nor to-day, and probably shall not for some days to come; and therefore we have been under the necessity of making our fires with the dry dung of the The most thoroughly weather-beaten is selected, buffalo. and proves to be a better substitute for common fuel than we had anticipated.
 Although we are now where we had fears of finding the Arickara Indians, the death of whose chief has been mentioned, and who have been residing near this place for several months past, yet we have seen no Indians since we left the Pawnees.
-It is supposed they have gone far up the south Fork of the Platte, to avoid the United States dragoons, under the command of Col. Dodge, who are on their way to call them to account for their conduct towards white men, and to form with them a treaty of peace, although they are not fond of treaties when peace is to be observed by only one of the parties.
-They intend to keep out of the way of the dragoons, and therefore we hope to pass unmolested.
+It is supposed they have gone far up the south Fork of the Platte, to avoid the United States dragoons, under the command of Col. Dodge, who are on their way to call them to account for their conduct towards white men, and to form with them a treaty of peace.
+But they intend to keep out of the way of the dragoons, and therefore we hope to pass unmolested.